Density version of the Ramsey problem and the directed Ramsey problem: Abstract

 \section{Abstract}

-We discuss a version of the Ramsey and the directed Ramsey problem.
-First, consider a complete graph on $n$ vertices and a two-coloring of the edges such that every edge is colored with at least one color and the number of bicolored edges is given.
-We want to find the maximal size of a monochromatic clique which is guaranteed by such a coloring.
-Analogously, in the second problem a semicomplete digraph is given on $n$ vertices such that the number of bioriented edges is given.
-The aim is to bound the size of the maximal transitive subtournament that is guaranteed by such a digraph.
+We discuss a variant of the Ramsey and the directed Ramsey problem.
+First, consider a complete graph on $n$ vertices and a two-coloring of the edges such that every edge is colored with at least one color and the number of bicolored edges $|E_{RB}|$ is given.
+The aim is to find the maximal size $f$ of a monochromatic clique which is guaranteed by such a coloring.
+Analogously, in the second problem we consider semicomplete digraph on $n$ vertices such that the number of bi-oriented edges $|E_{bi}|$ is given.
+The aim is to bound the size $F$ of the maximal transitive subtournament that is guaranteed by such a digraph.

-Probabilistic and analytic tools are used to determine the order of magnitude of the maximal substructure in terms of the bicolored or bioriented edges besides constructions related to graph packings and feedback vertex sets.